BedrockStreaming/tech.bedrockstreaming.com/_posts/2014-01-29-babitch-the-story-behind-our-table-soccer-web-application.md

 # Architecture

 At the beggining, there was only one project, with the server Api, and the client part.
 This was bad.
-It was a good way to start fast, but a bad way to allow each project to evolve in his side.
+It was a good way to start fast, but a bad way to allow each project to evolve in his own side.
 So we decided to divide the Babitch Project into two parts, Babitch, the server Api, and BabitchClient, a client to consume Babitch Api data.

 # Babitch, the Api